mihiarc/countyclim/README.md

 2. **YAML Configuration**: User-friendly configuration files with variable expansion
 3. **Flexible Configuration**: YAML files, environment variables, and runtime overrides
 4. **Local Data Support**: Works with local data directories (no external drive required)
+5. **Granular Processing**: Process specific variables and regions independently
-5. **Testability**: Individual components can be tested in isolation
+6. **Testability**: Individual components can be tested in isolation
-6. **Reusability**: Components can be imported and used independently
+7. **Reusability**: Components can be imported and used independently
-7. **Maintainability**: Easier to understand, modify, and extend
+8. **Maintainability**: Easier to understand, modify, and extend

 ## Configuration